sonic-net/SONiC/doc/stp/MSTP_HLD.md

 - config spanning_tree vlan interface cost \<vlan\> \<ifname\> \<value\>
 - config spanning_tree vlan interface priority \<vlan\> \<ifname\> \<value\>

+Following command is used to configure portfast feature.
+This command is disbaled if spanning-tree mode is `mstp` because an equivalent command of edge port is provided:

+- config spanning_tree interface portfast {enable|disable} <ifname>

-Also, Region level and Instance level commands will be disabled if spanning-tree mode is `pvst`.
+Also, Region level, Instance level & Edge port configuation commands will be disabled if spanning-tree mode is `pvst`.

 # YANG Model